buntec/nix-config/README.md

 4. Start the VM, select the NixOS installer from the boot menu and wait to be dropped into a shell as user `nixos`.

 5. Set a simple password for the `nixos` user using `passwd` (I set it to `nixos`).
+It will only be used during installation.

 6. Note down the IP address of the guest using `ip addr`.

-7. On the host, execute `just remote-install-nixos <ip of guest>`.
-You will be prompted for the password we set in Step 5.
+7. On the host, execute `just bootstrap-vm <ip of guest>`.
+You will be prompted for the password from Step 5.
-   This installs NixOS onto the VM via SSH using `nixos-anywhere`.
+   This installs NixOS onto the VM via SSH using `nixos-anywhere`; it also builds and activates the Home Manager config.

-8. After automatic rebooting into a fresh NixOS install, login with your user, clone this repo from GitHub and run `just hm-switch`.
-   This builds and activates the Home Manager configuration.

-9. (Optional) On the host, execute `just copy-ssh-keys <ip of guest>` to copy over your ssh keys.
+8. The VM should now be ready to log into with your user and password (not the one in Step 5, of course).